alexcpn/alexcpn.github.io/html/NN/ml/5_backpropogation_impl.md

  x \rightarrow a^{l-1} \rightarrow  a^{l} \rightarrow  y
 $$

-Where the activation $a^l$ is
+Where the activation $a^l$ is sigmoid here
 $$
   a^{l} = \sigma(w^l a^{l-1}+b^l).
 $$

+We will try to derive out via back propogation the effect of the weights in an inner layer to the final loss.

+There is one caveat here;these equations are just illustrative with respect to scalar calculus and not  accounting for the matrix calculus we will need when modelling a practical neural network.
+The maths is a bit complex with matrix calculus and we can start with the simplified discourse with Chain rule.

-If we take the activation function as sigmoid then we can also write $a^l$ as
+We can write $a^l$ as

 $$
 a^{l} = \sigma(z^l) \quad where \quad